Tomato and Herb Scramble

 - Eggs - 8

-- Onions - Chop onions.
-(Can be done up to 5 days ahead)
+- Tomatoes / Onions / Corn - Prep as directed.
+Combine onions and corn.
+Store tomatoes separately.
+(Can be done up to 3 days ahead)

-- Make herb butter - Chop garlic and cilantro.
-Heat butter (portion for scramble) in the microwave just until softened and starting to melt.
-Combine butter with garlic, cilantro, paprika, Italian seasoning, salt, and pepper.
+- Make herb butter - Chop garlic and green parts of green onions (discard white parts).
+Heat butter (portion for the scramble) in the microwave until just starting to melt.
+Stir garlic, green parts of green onions, paprika, Italian seasoning, salt and pepper into butter.
 (Can be done up to 3 days ahead)

-- In a saucepan, combine lima beans, water, and butter (portion for succotash).
-Cover and cook over medium-high heat until lima beans are tender (~10 minutes for fresh and ~5 minutes for frozen).
+- In a saucepan, combine edamame, onions, corn, water and butter (portion for the succotash).
+Cover and cook over medium-high heat until corn is warmed through and onions are tender, ~3 minutes.
 Remove the cover and continue cooking until excess water has cooked off.
-Add onions and corn and continue cooking, stirring occasionally, until corn is tender, ~3 minutes.
-Add lemon juice.
+Stir in lemon juice.
 Season with some salt and pepper.
 Set aside, covered.